Quantum algorithm for Ewald summation based computation of long-range electrostatics: Introduction

-Here, we focus on the point charges described by the Coulomb interaction potential, which decays as $\sim 1/r$ with the interparticle separation distance $r$.
-The point-charge description of atoms is used in current state-of-art force fields, including OPLS~\cite{jorgensen1996opls}, Charmm~\cite{brooks2009charmm}, GROMOS~\cite{GROMOS} and Amber~\cite{salomon2013amber}.
-The original particle-particle-particle-mesh (P$^3$M) method~\cite{eastwood1980p3m3dp}, the particle mesh Ewald (PME) method~\cite{darden1993pme}, and the smooth particle mesh Ewald (SPME) method~\cite{essmann1995spme} all use fast Fourier transform (FFT)~\cite{Pollock_1996_Comments_P3M_FMM_Ewald}.
-This approach enables one to reduce the computational complexity of the reciprocal part of the Ewald sum estimation to the order $N \text{log}N$ scaling law also applies to the complete Ewald sum~\cite{deserno1998_mesh_ewald_i}.
+The point-charge description of atoms is widely used in current state-of-art force fields for biological molecules, including OPLS~\cite{jorgensen1996opls}, Charmm~\cite{brooks2009charmm}, GROMOS~\cite{GROMOS} and Amber~\cite{salomon2013amber}.
+The point charges are described by the Coulomb interaction potential, which shows a slow $\sim 1/r$ decay with the interparticle separation distance $r$.
+The particle-particle-particle-mesh (P$^3$M) method~\cite{eastwood1980p3m3dp}, the particle mesh Ewald (PME) method~\cite{darden1993pme}, and the smooth particle mesh Ewald (SPME) method~\cite{essmann1995spme} all implement fast Fourier transform (FFT)~\cite{Pollock_1996_Comments_P3M_FMM_Ewald}.
+This enables one to reduce the computational complexity for the reciprocal part of the Ewald sum estimation (long-range electrostatics) to the order $N \text{log}N$ scaling law also applies to the complete Ewald sum~\cite{deserno1998_mesh_ewald_i}.
 Although FFT is a grid transformation, discretization conflicts can be resolved and associated discretization errors can be mitigated~\cite{deserno1998_mesh_ewald_ii}.

-In this paper, we propose a new hybrid quantum-classical algorithm for the Ewald summation-based calculation of long-range electrostatics, which utilizes the Quantum Fourier Transform (QFT)\cite{nielsen2010quantum}.
+Here, we propose a new quantum algorithm for the Ewald summation-based calculation of long-range electrostatics, which utilizes the Quantum Fourier Transform (QFT)\cite{nielsen2010quantum}.
 Current NISQ (Noisy Intermediate-Scale Quantum) era quantum computers are characterized by a limited number of qubits and significant noise, and so these computers are not yet fault-tolerant or scalable enough to achieve a full quantum advantage.
-For this reason, we propose an algorithm, which takes advantage of both the Quantum Processing Units (QPUs) and classical Central Processing Units (CPUs).
+For this reason, we propose an algorithm, which takes advantage of both the Quantum Processing Units (QPUs) for computation of the long-range electrostatics, and classical Central Processing Units (CPUs) for calculation of the short-range electrostatics as well as self-interaction and dipole interaction contributions.
 Because quantum devices that will become available in the near future will likely have limitations in the types of arithmetic operations, here we restrict our hybrid quantum-classical algorithm to one- and two-qubit operations.